Struggles over memory in South Africa

 In contemporary South Africa, struggles over memory and interpretations of the recent past are commonplace.
-The 1980’s–a decade that witnessed a mass resurgence of popular struggles–is an especially contested period.
-These years were marked by the exiled and banned African National Congress (ANC) significantly stepping up its armed struggle and sanctions campaigns; while inside the country the United Democratic Front (UDF)—a loose federation of women’s, youth, and civic organizations founded in 1983 in Cape Town as a response to tepid government reforms—coordinated widespread rent, service and consumer boycotts.
-A new national trade union federation welded overtly political struggle to the everyday battles of working class South Africans.
+The 1980’s–a decade that witnessed a mass resurgence of popular movements–is an especially contested period.
+Those years were marked by the exiled and banned African National Congress (ANC) significantly stepping up its armed struggle and sanctions campaigns; inside the country the United Democratic Front (UDF)—a loose federation of women’s, youth, and civic organizations founded in 1983 in Cape Town as a response to tepid government reforms—coordinated widespread rent, service and consumer boycotts.
+A new national trade union federation welded overt political struggle with the everyday battles of working class South Africans.
 In turn, the state responded with “reforms”, serial states of emergency, proxy wars, assassinations, and mass detentions.
-Today, for most South Africans, legal apartheid is an increasingly distant memory.
-The reasons for this are multiple: South Africa is an increasingly youthful society, for whom the lived experience of apartheid something shared by older generations, not by them; “politics” is something the poor, in their daily search for subsistence can not afford; a preoccupation on the part of many with individual consumption and class mobility at the expense of group mobilization; and a rush to forget on the part of most whites.
+Today, for most South Africans, that period is a distant memory.
+The reasons for this are multiple: South Africa is an increasingly youthful society, for whom the lived experience of apartheid is something shared by older generations, not by them; “politics” is something the poor, in their daily search for subsistence, cannot afford; there exists a preoccupation on the part of many with individual consumption and class mobility at the expense of group mobilization; and, finally, there’s a rush to forget on the part of most whites.

-The ANC is now mostly associated with corruption, cronyism and personalism, and some critics of the ANC suggest this this is how the ANC and other opposition groups operated throughout the 1980s.
-This revisionism is contested, however, by ANC and other struggle figures.
+The ANC is now mostly associated with corruption, cronyism and personalism.
+Some critics of the ANC suggest that this is not new: this is how the ANC and other opposition groups operated throughout the 1980s.
+Such revisionism is of course contested by ANC and other struggle figures.

-Cronin may be right in his assertion that revisionism pervades popular culture, coloring our perception of the past.
+Cronin is right in his assertion that revisionism pervades popular culture in South Africa now, coloring our perception of the past.

 Fortunately, the data capturing the “real thing” is out there, contributing to an ever-expanding archive.
 The organized documentation of the history of struggle (and of the extent of oppression and its legacies) is increasingly available in and outside South Africa, particularly online.
 Consider, for example, the work of Padriag O’Malley in support of his biography of Mandela’s Robben Island colleague Mac Maharaj (the book comes with an online database of interviews and commentaries); or the website sahistory.org.za with its short essays, biographical sketches, scanned books, and copious references maintained by photographer Omar Badsha in Cape Town.
 Similarly, I can recommend Overcoming Apartheid, an online compendium of video interviews, rare photographs, and historical documents (where, for example, I saw a former colleague, Shepi Mati, recall his activist roots in the Eastern Cape).